Rental Property Manager? Follow These Tips for Picking Blinds

 Go for the Middle of the Road

 Keep colors in mind when you choose blinds for the apartment.
 Lighter colors make the space look more open, but darker hues are less likely to show dirt and wear.
-If you’re trying to find tenants, find a middle ground and choose automated blinds in a simple, neutral color, such as beige or gray.
+If you’re trying to find tenants, choosing the right blinds can help.
+Don’t choose loud, hard-to-match colors.
+Find a middle ground and choose automated blinds in a simple, neutral color, such as beige or gray.